 The proportions are in the center range of the spectrum designated for the zero ideal cut proportions rating and the inclusions are minimal.
 The strong blue fluorescence will help to offset the subtle warmth of the I color grade and will be quite beautiful when the diamond is exposed to black light.
 I wore a 2.25 carat, I color, SI-1 clarity diamond with strong blue fluorescence in my wedding ring for many years, so I have no issue with the I color personally, but it really is all a matter of personal preference.

 As you might imagine, I did poke around the inventory of Crafted by Infinity in hopes of finding some additional options for you to consider but did not find anything at this time.
 I also reviewed the inventory holdings of James Allen True Hearts and did not find anything enticing within the stated parameters or even close.
-This is an extremely challenging range of characteristics to find truly well cut options in at the moment, however I hope that this information assist you with your diamond quest Stephen.
+This is an extremely challenging range of characteristics to find truly well-cut options in at the moment.
+However, I hope that this information assists you with your diamond quest Stephen.